 Question: "What does the Bible say about demons?"

-Answer: Revelation 12:9 is the clearest scripture on the identity of demons, “The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
+Answer: Demons are fallen angels, as Revelation 12:9 indicates: “The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.”
 Satan’s fall from heaven is symbolically described in Isaiah 14:12–15 and Ezekiel 28:12–15.
-Revelation 12:4 seems to indicate that Satan took one-third of the angels with him when he sinned.
-Jude 6 mentions angels who sinned.
-The Bible indicates that the demons are fallen angels who, along with Satan, rebelled against God.
+When he fell, Satan took some of the angels with him—one third of them, according to Revelation 12:4.
+Jude 6 also mentions angels who sinned.
+So, biblically, demons are fallen angels who, along with Satan, chose to rebel against God.

 Some of the demons are already locked “in darkness, bound with everlasting chains” (Jude 1:6) for their sin.
 Others are free to roam and are referred to as “the powers of this dark world and . . . the spiritual forces of evil in the heavenly realms” in Ephesians 6:12 (cf. Colossians 2:15).
 The demons still follow Satan as their leader and do battle with the holy angels in an attempt to thwart God’s plan and hinder God’s people (Daniel 10:13).

 Demons, as spirit beings, have the ability to take possession of a physical body.
 Demonic possession occurs when a person’s body is completely controlled by a demon.
 This cannot happen to a child of God, since the Holy Spirit resides in the heart of the believer in Christ (1 John 4:4).